asus-linux-drivers/asus-numberpad-driver/README.md

 ## Layouts

+The project should currently support every layout of NumberPad.
+Layouts below are named by laptop models, but the name is not important.
+What is important is their visual appearance because they are repeated on multiple laptop models across series.
+The install script should recognize the correct one automatically for your laptop.
+If yours was not recognized, please create issue.

 | Model/Layout | Description                                                                                                  | Image                                                                                               |
 | ------------ | ------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------- |
 | <a id="ux433fa"></a><br><br><br><br><br>ux433fa<br><br><br><br><br><br><br> | Without % = symbols<br><br>Without left icon                                                                 | ![without % = symbols](images/Asus-ZenBook-UX433FA.jpg)                                             |